-The general gist of these conversations is this; the Voltair seems to be increasing ratings in some cases and but not others.
-It is sometimes too early to tell whether the increased ratings are a one time anomaly or something more permanent.
+The general gist of these conversations is this; the Voltair seems to be increasing ratings in some cases but not others.
+It is sometimes too early to tell whether the increased ratings are a one-time anomaly or something more permanent.
 In one case, an AC station saw 30% increase in numbers, while a certain talk station saw next to nothing.
 Results are mixed.

 One interesting thing about the Voltair, you can program simulated listening environments such as sporting events, restaurants, kitchens, vehicles, etc. This allows the user to see how their program material is being decoded by a PPM survey device in those types of environments.
 For example, if you are a sports station, having your program material decode well at sporting events or restaurants and bars might be important.